gteebken/python_tutorial_pt1/Python Tutorial Part 1.md

 - Save your file in the folder you want to work in.
 > Python requires you to save the file before running it.
 It's good style to name code files in one long string that starts with a letter and is separated by underscores.
 Some good file name examples:
-  - hello_world.py
+>  - hello_world.py
-  - first_program.py
+>  - first_program.py

-#### Hello World!
+### Hello World!

-- Run the code by clicking 'Run' and then 'Run Module'.
+- Run the code by clicking the 'Run' menu and then 'Run Module'.
 > You can also use the keyboard shortcut `F5` to execute the program.
 If that doesn't work, try `Fn + F5` or `Ctrl + F5`.

 ![Click Run and select Run Module](imgs/run.png)